 01 of 08

-The first thing one needs to know when preparing to sand a project is the types of sandpaper or sanding disks required to do the job.
+The first thing one needs to know when preparing to sand a project is choosing the correct sandpaper or sanding disks required to do the job.
 From specific grits to understanding the differences in formulations designed for hand sanding or high-speed abrasives, having the proper sanding "tool" is vital to the success of the project.

 02 of 08

 Nearly every modern woodshop has at least one random orbital sander.
 The action of this sander helps eliminate scratch marks that can be created by hand sanding or with a repeating-pattern sander (such as a common sheet sander).
 In this article, learn the features you should look for when selecting a random orbital sander.

 03 of 08